Approximation of Weakly Singular Integral Equations by Sinc Projection Methods: Introduction

 Linear and nonlinear integral equations with weakly singular kernels arise in various applications such as astrophysics \cite{amosov}.
 In the potential theory, the boundary integral equations of the Laplace and Helmholtz operators are described as a linear combination of weakly singular operators \cite{Nedelec}.

-It is well-known that the solution of weakly singular integral equation has some singularities near the boundaries.
-This is the main point in designing the numerical schemes for them.
+It is well-known that the solution of Eq. \eqref{asli} has some singularities near the boundaries.
+This is an important note that should be considered in the designation of the numerical method.
 There is a considerable interest in the numerical analysis of linear and nonlinear integral equations with weakly singular kernels.
-This interest has been followed by some projection schemes such as Galerkin, collocation and product integration methods with singularity preserving approaches which find an approximation with optimal error bound.
-Some of these numerical schemes are classified in Section \ref{class}.
-It is worth mentioning that the numerical solution of Eq. \eqref{asli} with the smooth kernel is comprehensively studied, for more information see \cite{atkinson1992survey, neda}.
+This interest has been followed by some projection schemes such as Galerkin, collocation and product integration methods with singularity preserving approaches which find an approximation with optimal error bound \cite{scientific, mandal2019superconvergence, allouch, cao1994, zhong, GRAMMONT2016309, chen}.
+It is worth mentioning that the numerical solution of Eq. \eqref{asli} with the smooth kernel is comprehensively studied, for more information see \cite{atkinson1992survey, may12, neda}.

 {In the current study, we propose two reliable schemes in order to achieve appropriate approximations for the nonlinear weakly singular integral equations.
+The methods are designed such that compensate the singular behavior of the solution.
 For the sake of good comparison, we attempt to present two algorithms based on sinc approximation method.
 In what follows, we will elucidate these schemes with relevant characteristics and convergence rates. }

-It is known that the methods based on sinc function are appropriate for the approximation of weakly singular equations due to compensation of the endpoints singularities.
-So, the first objective of this study is to investigate the analysis of sinc-collocation method for nonlinear weakly singular Fredholm integral equation.
+The first objective of this study is to investigate the analysis of sinc-collocation method for nonlinear weakly singular Fredholm integral equation.
 In \cite{MALEKNEJAD20151}, the authors have studied this subject and obtained the rate of convergence $\mathcal{O}(\Vert A^{-1} \Vert_{\infty}(3+\log(N))\sqrt{N}\exp(-\sqrt{\pi d \lambda N}))$.
-We propose an alternative error analysis for the approximate solution chosen from an appropriate finite dimensional space built by the shifted sinc functions and considering the singularity properties of the exact solution.
+Here, we consider the sinc-collocation with a different basis functions by adding two fractional polynomials $(t-a)^{\lambda}$ and $(b-t)^{\lambda}$ in the finite dimensional space utilized as the approximation space.
+We propose an error analysis for the approximate solution chosen from an appropriate finite dimensional space built by the shifted sinc functions and considering the singularity properties of the exact solution.
 However, we encounter a term $\xi_{N}$ in the upper bound which depends on $N$ and is unavoidable due to the nature of the projection methods.

 For the second objective, we present and analyze a numerical scheme using the key idea of how to approximate the following nonlinear convolution

 which is called sinc-convolution method.
 Here, we replace the variables with the single exponential transformation introduced in Section \ref{pel}.